-Version 0.3.5 will be released in July 2021.
-This will be a minor release.
+Version 0.3.6 was released in July 2021.
+This was a minor release.

-New methods ensemble\mean and ensemble\stdev will be introduced for calculating variance and standard deviation across ensembles.
+New methods ensemble_var and ensemble_stdev were introduced for calculating variance and standard deviation across ensembles.
 The method tvariance will be deprecated and is now renamed tvar for naming consistency.